-10.1 The school is committed to providing children with a safe environment, in which they can learn.
+10.1 St. Elizabeth's is committed to providing children with a safe environment, in which they can learn.
 We take safer recruitment seriously and all staff are subject to the following checks;

 - Identity check;

-- DBS clearance;
+- DBS clearance:

 - Prohibition from teaching checks (where required);

-- Barred List check:
+- Barred List check;

 - Section 128 checks (as required leadership and management);

 - Reference check (two references required);

 - Professional qualifications check;

 - Right to work in the UK check;

 - Further checks for those who have lived outside the UK;

-- Disqualification Under the Childcare Act 2006 checks (as required).
+- Disqualification Under the Childcare Act 2006 checks (as required); and

-- Verification on the candidate's mental and physical fitness may also be sought.
+- Verification of the candidate's mental and physical fitness may also be sought.

-10.2 A record of all checks on members of staff will be recorded on the Single Central Record.
+10.2 A record of all checks completed for members of staff will be recorded on the Single Central Record.

-10.3 All new members of staff will be required to obtain DBS clearance.
-St. Elizabeth's reserves the right to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children and may ask candidates to be registered on the DBS update service.

-10.4 At least one member of every interview panel will have undergone Safer Recruitment training which will be refreshed every 2 years.

-- 10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstances. - 10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and risk assessment completed. - 10.7 All safer recruitment practices at St. Elizabeth's comply with Keeping Children Safe in Education (September 2022).
-See Part 3 of Keeping Children Safe in Education (September 2022) for further information.
-See safer Recruitment Policy for further details.
+- 10.3 All new members of staff will be required to obtain DBS clearance.
+St. Elizabeth's reserves the right to re-check DBS clearance for any member of staff where information is received that indicates they may pose a risk to children and may request candidates to register on the DBS update service. - 10.4 At least one member of every interview panel will have undertaken Safer Recruitment training which it is recommended is refreshed every 2 years. - 10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstance. - 10.6 Any visitor to St. Elizabeth's who has not been subject to the necessary checks will be supervised at all times and a risk assessment completed. - 10.7 All safer recruitment practices at St. Elizabeth's comply with Keeping Children Safe in Education (September 2023).
+See Part 3 of Keeping Children Safe in Education (September 2023) for further information.

-11 Allegations of abuse against staff (including agency, volunteers and contractors)
+11 Allegations of abuse against staff